Kathryn VotapekClinical Assistant Professor of Violin

 A member of the Chester String Quartet for 15 years, violinist Kathryn Votapek now maintains an active career as a soloist and guest artist at chamber music festivals throughout the United States, Canada, and Europe.
 She has participated in numerous commissioning projects and premieres and can be heard with the Chester Quartet on the Koch International Classics and New Albion labels.
 Along with pianist Ralph Votapek and clarinetist Paul Votapek, she performs as violinist and violist with the Votapek Trio.
 She has also given numerous duo performances with her husband, violinist Aaron Berofsky.

-Votapek has been on the faculty of the Meadowmount School of Music, the Interlochen Arts Camp, the Madeline Island Music Camp, the Las Vegas Music Festival, the Quartet Program, the Banff International Festival, the Adriatic Chamber Music Festival (Italy), and the Peter de Grote Summer Academy (Holland), as well as performing at the Klosterkammerfest (Germany), Speedside Festival (Canada), the International Deia Festival (Spain), the Garth Newel Festival, the Fontana Festival, and with the Chicago Chamber Musicians.
+Votapek has been on the faculty of the Chautauqua Institution, the Meadowmount School of Music, the Interlochen Arts Camp, the Madeline Island Music Musi Camp, the Quartet Program, the Banff International Festival, the Accademia Musicale Chigiana (Italy), the Peter de Grote Summer Academy (Holland), and the Music & More Summerfest (Bosnia and Herzegovina), as well as performing at the Klosterkammerfest (Germany), Speedside Festival (Canada), the International Deia Festival (Spain), the Garth Newel Festival, the Fontana Festival, and with the Chicago Chamber Musicians, and the Detroit Chamber Winds & Strings.

 Votapek received her bachelor of music degree at Indiana University and master’s degree from The Juilliard School.
 Her teachers were Robert Mann, Franco Gulli, and Angel Reyes.